lollichilli/VM252Debugger/README.md

 # VM252Debugger

 Group 1: Tung Nguyen Janik Niggli, CleanWell Mwalwanda

-# Description VM252 Debugger
+# Description
+This is a Java application that imitates that funtionality of the VM252 Debugger